The strong US economy is adding 'upside risks' to inflation

 There is also a more complicated narrative brewing below inflation's headline decline over the past several months.

-Headline inflation, as measured by the Consumer Price Index (CPI), increased 0.2% month-over-month in July.
-The same can be said for "core PCE", which excludes the volatile food and energy categories.
+Headline inflation, as measured by the Consumer Price Index (CPI), increased 0.2% month over month in July.
+The same can be said for "core PCE," which excludes the volatile food and energy categories.

-Economists largely viewed this is a positive for the Fed as Core CPI's increased at the slowest pace since October 2021.
+Economists largely viewed this is a positive for the Fed as core CPI increased at the slowest pace since October 2021.

 But Jefferies US economist Thomas Simons argues that might not be showing the full picture.

-Health care services and air fares have also proved extremely volatile in the post-pandemic economy, per Simons.
-When removing those metrics, Simons' alternative gauge, "super duper core service inflation," increased at a 0.7% rate in June, the biggest month-over-month increase since February.
+Healthcare services and air fares have also proved extremely volatile in the post-pandemic economy, per Simons.
+When removing those metrics, Simons's alternative gauge, "super duper core service inflation," increased at a 0.7% rate in June, the biggest month-over-month increase since February.

 "However, it is still far too early for a victory lap, and this pressure in the super duper core measure of inflation will motivate the Fed to continue to keep rates high and give hawkish policy guidance."

-EY-Parthenon chief economist Gregory Daco recently pointed out in Yahoo Finance's Chartbook that if stickiness like Simons' highlights plays out and month-over-month inflation picks back up, inflation could end 2023 higher than it sits today.
+EY-Parthenon chief economist Gregory Daco recently pointed out in Yahoo Finance's Chartbook that if stickiness like Simons's highlights plays out and month-over-month inflation picks back up, inflation could end 2023 higher than it sits today.

 "The 'free disinflationary lunch' from rapidly falling energy prices, cooling food price inflation and easing core goods inflation is now over and any additional disinflationary momentum will have to come from slower month-over-month gains in core services prices," Daco said.

-The labor market overahang
+The labor market overhang

 While the pandemic-era job market may no longer be booming, Americans are still seeing significant wage gains.